-Adhere to Standard precautions at all times.
+Always adhere to Standard precautions.

 Negative pressure air handling (ventilation) is required for isolating patients diagnosed or suspected of being infected with the above organisms and should provide no less than 6 air changes per hour (ACH).
-Ideally, a private negative pressure isolation room with en suite ablution facilities should be available within all facilities.
+Ideally, a private negative pressure isolation room with en-suite ablution facilities should be utilised.
 In the absence of negative pressure ventilation and in out-patient settings or primary healthcare clinics, open the window and place a fan, facing the open window to direct the airflow towards the open window and to reduce the microbial burden in the environment.
-This should achieve around 6-12 air changes per hour (ACH).
-All health workers entering the room of a patient with suspected or confirmed tuberculosis should wear a fit-tested N95 respirator or equivalent (see page 39).
-If TB patients are accommodated in an open ward due to lack of isolation facilities, the patient should wear a surgical mask at all times.
+This should achieve around 6-12 ACH.
+All health workers entering the room of a patient with suspected or confirmed tuberculosis should wear a fit-tested respirator or equivalent (see page 44).
+If TB patients are accommodated in an open ward due to lack of isolation facilities, the patient should always wear a surgical mask.